deuxfleurs-org/garage/README.md

 We propose the following quickstart to setup a full dev. environment as quickly as possible:

-  1. Setup a rust/cargo environment and install s3cmd. eg. `dnf install rust cargo s3cmd`
+  1. Setup a rust/cargo environment and install `awscli`. eg. `dnf install rust cargo awscli`
   2. Run `cargo build` to build the project
   3. Run `./script/dev-cluster.sh` to launch a test cluster (feel free to read the script)
   4. Run `./script/dev-configure.sh` to configure your test cluster with default values (same datacenter, 100 tokens)
-  5. Run `./script/dev-bucket.sh` to create a bucket named `éprouvette` and an API key that will be stored in `/tmp/garage.s3`
+  5. Run `./script/dev-bucket.sh` to create a bucket named `eprouvette` and an API key that will be stored in `/tmp/garage.s3`
   6. Run `source ./script/dev-env.sh` to configure your CLI environment
   7. You can use `garage` to manage the cluster.
 Try `garage --help`.
   8. You can use `s3grg` to add, remove, and delete files.
-Try `s3grg --help`, `s3grg put /proc/cpuinfo s3://éprouvette/cpuinfo.txt`, `s3grg ls s3://éprouvette`. `s3grg` is a wrapper on `s3cmd` configured with the previously generated API key (the one in `/tmp/garage.s3`).
+Try `s3grg --help`, `s3grg cp /proc/cpuinfo s3://eprouvette/cpuinfo.txt`, `s3grg ls s3://eprouvette`. `s3grg` is a wrapper on `s3cmd` configured with the previously generated API key (the one in `/tmp/garage.s3`).

 Now you should be ready to start hacking on garage!